Lakeshore-Labs/slides/README.md

 # Company Presentations

-This repository contains Hugo-based presentations using the reveal.js theme for our company presentations.
+This repository serves as the **central hub for all company presentations**.
+It contains Hugo-based presentations using the reveal.js theme, making it easy to create, maintain, and deploy professional slide presentations for our organization.

 ## Overview

 This project uses [Hugo](https://gohugo.io/) with the [reveal-hugo](https://github.com/dzello/reveal-hugo) theme to create beautiful slide presentations that can be viewed in any web browser.
+All presentations are stored in a single repository for easy management and consistent styling across the organization.

 ## Prerequisites